tlahdekorpi/archivegen/README.md

 L /usr/bin/bash
 # using LA, src and dependencies from rpath/runpath containing $ORIGIN are not prefixed with rootfs

-# gL *src - - uid gid
+# rL *src - - uid gid
 # dst and mode are ignored
-gL /usr/lib/httpd/modules/*.so
+rL /usr/lib/httpd/modules/.so$

 # search library paths
 i libnss_files.so.2